 Like with changing air filters, a broken thermostat is usually relatively easy and affordable to repair.
 If the thermostat is broken, then it won’t signal the HVAC system to turn on.
 If your thermostat isn’t working properly, troubleshoot to check for common problems.
 Check the power source of your thermostat to ensure a wire isn’t loose, the battery isn’t dead or a fuse isn’t blown.
 Next, clean the thermostat.
 Sometimes dust and dirt can build up causing issues.

 If you determine it’s time for a new thermostat, upgrade to a programmable, smart thermostat.
 Smart thermostats offer better energy efficiency than older models.
-The customization allows for ideal temperature setting for both comfort and efficiency.
+The customization allows for an ideal temperature setting for both comfort and efficiency.
 When your HVAC unit runs less frequently, the life of your unit is extended.

 3 – Cold Zones